jdiboll13/Daily-Project-Reverse-Polish-Calculator/Readme.md

 #### Reverse Polish Calculator
 For this activity implement a Reverse Polish Notation (RPN) calculator.

-See the [Reverse Polish notation wikipedia page] (https://en.wikipedia.org/wiki/Reverse_Polish_notation) for a better understanding of RPN.
+See the [Reverse Polish notation wikipedia page](https://en.wikipedia.org/wiki/Reverse_Polish_notation) for a better understanding of RPN.

-See the [Example] (https://en.wikipedia.org/wiki/Reverse_Polish_notation#Example) to understand the algorithm.
+See the [Example](https://en.wikipedia.org/wiki/Reverse_Polish_notation#Example) to understand the algorithm.
 Also see [this videp](https://www.youtube.com/watch?v=7ha78yWRDlE) for a good explination of the RPN (warning: the camera work is very wobbly)

 #### Getting Started
-Fork this repo to get started
+Fork this repo & clone this repo to get started

 ```
 https://github.com/mdewey/Daily-Project-Reverse-Polish-Calculator